nkinar/Table-Corners/README.md

 ## Acknowledgments

 * Autodesk for the Inventor Professional software license for education
-* Full Deck Visuals (Saskatoon, Saskatchewan, Canada) for the image
+* Full Deck Visuals (Saskatoon, Saskatchewan, Canada) for the images